LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * (Loop) - If the word Configure shows up, tap on it
         * This opens the App Group Assignment screen
         * Check the box by group.com.TEAMID.loopkit.LoopGroup that uses your TEAMID and then Continue
-1. (All Builders) Continue scrolling down to the Time Sensitive Notifications row
+1. Continue scrolling down to the **Time Sensitive Notifications** row
     * Check, or confirm the box is checked, next to Time Sensitive Notifications

 Once you have finished modifying a given identifier, the Save button at the top right will become active